For Saudi Military Vehicle Deal, Canada Weighs Jobs And Human Rights

 General Dynamics Land Systems declined an interview, but said in a statement to NPR that the light armored vehicles "contract remains in effect."

-"Were Canada to unilaterally terminate the contract, Canada would incur billions of dollars of liability to General Dynamics Land Systems-Canada," the company said.
+"Were Canada to unilaterally terminate the contract, Canada would incur billions of dollars of liability to General Dynamics Land Systems-Canada," the company said in a statement in December.
 "In addition, terminating the contract would have a significant negative impact" on Canada's workers and defense sector.

 The government awarded the contract to General Dynamics Land Systems-Canada after negotiating the deal with the Saudi government five years ago.
 The company says the terms of the deal are confidential.
 In September 2018, Canadian broadcaster CBC reported that internal documents about the deal showed the country agreed to deliver 742 light armored vehicles to Saudi Arabia.